Background

 Ginader's Accessible Tabs

-• all of the links in the tab menu are linked to the same anchor in a single h2 preceding all of the tabs' content to deal with some screen readers' difficulty in setting focus to a recently hidden element made visible
+preceding all of the tabs' content to deal with some screen readers' difficulty in setting focus to a recently hidden element made visible - the tab menu links' default

-• the h2's text is dynamically replaced with the relevant tab menu link text
+'s text is dynamically replaced with the relevant tab menu link text - because the anchor in the

-• because the anchor in the h2 has tabindex="0", it shows up in the TAB order, but because it is hidden offscreen, it doesn't display visually when navigating by keyboard, but adds an extra press of the TAB key to navigate back up from the selected tab's content to the last link in the tab menu
+, it shows up in the TAB order, but because it is hidden offscreen, it doesn't display visually when navigating by keyboard, but adds an extra press of the TAB key to navigate back up from the selected tab's content to the last link in the tab menu - with JAWS 11 and NVDA 2009.1, upon clicking a tab menu link, focus properly moves to the main

-• with JAWS 9 and 10 in IE8, however, focus stays with the tab menu link
+anchor, in both IE8 and FF3.6 - with JAWS 9 and 10 in IE8, however, focus stays with the tab menu link

-• oddly, in FF3.6 with JAWS 9 and 10, focus moves to the h2 anchor as you would expect it to
+- oddly, in FF3.6 with JAWS 9 and 10, focus moves to the

-• interestingly, with NVDA 2009.1 in IE8, upon receiving focus the main h2 anchor is announced as both a link and a heading.
+anchor is announced as both a link and a heading.
 In FF3.6, NVDA reads it as a heading only

 Accessible Tabs Test Cases